kanzixiang666/Squirrel-Tracker-Project/README.md

     - located at: /sightings/add

-Urls in squirrel id format that allows users to update information of a specific squirrel
+Clicking squirrel's id allows users to update information of a specific squirrel

     - located at: /sightings/<specific squirrel id>